Super-Protocol/docs/docs/cli/quick-guide.md

 --tee 7
 ```

-Find the order ID in the ouput.
+Find the order ID in the out    put.

 ## 4. Download the result